dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 ['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.`

 ## Project Description:
-The __dynamic pattern library__, document lives directly in the core Application (__API__) details all the various elements, styles and coded modules of a site or application.
+The __dynamic pattern library__, document lives directly in the core Application (__API__).
+It details all the various elements, styles and coded modules of a site or application.
 Whereas, maintaining a _static_ Pattern Library (traditional style guide in HTML/CSS) is errorprone and hard work.
-- `Style guide driven design` helps:
+- `Style guide driven design` help:

 - 1) __Document the visual language styles and patterns__ (header styles, color pallettes)
 - 2) __keep designers and developers in sync__,
-- 3) helps the entire team to __organize and distill changes in complex interfaces__.
+- 3) the entire team to __organize and distill changes in complex interfaces__.

 ## **Table of Contents**
 - [Benefits LivingStyleGuide](#benefits)